 Slang term for the optical landing system employed to provide glideslope information to pilots landing on an aircraft carrier. – lineup – angle of attack.

 Nothing matters more to a fixed-wing naval pilot during the final 17 seconds of a landing on an aircraft carrier than those three parameters.
 But what is a “meatball”?
 Why is lineup so important and why does it require continuous corrections to maintain?
 What happens if the landing aircraft’s angle of attack is too far off one way or the other?

-This week, US Navy Commander Jack “Farva” Curtis returns to answer these questions, and much more, while wrapping up our discussion on daytime carrier landings begun in episode 13 (and in fact, if you have not listened to that episode you will certainly want to do so prior to consuming this one).
+On this episode, U.S. Navy Commander Jack “Farva” Curtis returns to answer these questions and much more while wrapping up our discussion on daytime carrier landings begun in episode 13 (and in fact, if you have not listened to that episode you will certainly want to do so prior to enjoying this one).